Rensselaer, New York: Education

 The Rensselaer City School District operates the city's public school system which consists of a single campus comprising an elementary, middle and high school.
 Doane Stuart is the only private school in the city.
 On September 16, 2009, Doane Stuart opened an interfaith campus at 199 Washington Ave.
 The campus which houses students in Kindergarten through 12th grade is the former location of Van Rensselaer Elementary school.

 Transportation

+Roads

+Interstate 90 (I-90), a trans-continental Interstate Highway running from Seattle to Boston, is the most prominent highway serving Rensselaer, passing across the northern fringe of the city.
+I-90 crosses the Hudson River on the Patroon Island Bridge, providing a local connection to Albany.
+Other prominent highways serving the city include U.S. Route 9 and U.S. Route 20.

 Rail

 The Albany-Rensselaer Amtrak station is the primary passenger rail station for the Rensselaer, Albany and Troy area.
 Six Empire Service trains run from Albany-Rensselaer to New York City on weekday mornings and several depart for New York in the evening, returning and terminating at Albany-Rensselaer in the afternoon and late evening.
-The Ethan Allen, a train supported by Vermont and New York, runs north from New York City through Rensselaer to Rutland, Vermont.
+The Ethan Allen, a train supported by Vermont and New York, runs north from New York City through Rensselaer to Burlington, Vermont.
 The Adirondack runs from New York City through Rensselaer to Montreal.
 Two Empire Service trains run through Rensselaer to Buffalo and Niagara Falls.
 The Maple Leaf runs from New York City through Rensselaer to Buffalo and Toronto.